 Smart Future designs, develops and implements web based Energy Measurement and Energy Management services.

-GreenFlex is an independent company that has been working since 2009 with the conviction that businesses should make a positive contribution to the world’s environmental evolution through their transformation.
+Greenflex has been convinced since 2009 that businesses should make a positive contribution to the world’s evolution through their transformation.

 SOCAMEX is a water engineering company that belongs to the Urbaser Group, being its brand specialized in water.
 SOCAMEX covers the entire integrated water management cycle; providing safe, reliable, and sustainable water services to our society.